 Sous Chef Education Requirements

 Sous chefs are culinary professionals who work under the supervision of executive chefs.
-They have authority over other kitchen staff and, when the executive chef is not present, take command of the entire kitchen.
-They carry out a variety of executive tasks, such as determining daily specials, inspecting food and ordering new ingredients.
-Read on to learn about the education required for becoming a sous chef.
+They have authority over other kitchen staff, and when the executive chef is not present they take command of the entire kitchen.
+People wishing to become chefs can train through postsecondary education or work experience.
+There are also voluntary certifications available.

 Educational Requirements for Sous Chefs